Talent agent, Māngai pūmanawa

 - experience in similar work

-- a relevant tertiary qualification in business administration, human resources, marketing, communications, arts or similar area
+- a relevant tertiary qualification in business and management, sales and marketing, communication and media or similar area

 If you’re in school